iTwin/viewer-components-react/README.md

 ## Contributing to this Repository

 For information on how to contribute to this project, please read [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

+## Test

+Make a change that doesn't affect tree-widget, property-grid or test-viewer - this should NOT start an e2e tests' run.